-Metamaterials are structured composite materials that derive their physical properties from the geometrical shapes in their unit cells, which tessellate to form the full material.
+Metamaterials are engineered materials that can show extraordinary properties which are not readily attainable with materials directly available in nature.
 Metamaterials are particularly promising for applications in dynamics, where the control of elastic energy propagation, dispersion, and attenuation are essential.
 The ability to control sound and vibrations in metamaterials arises from their ability to support the formation of forbidden frequency bands of propagation (referred to as band gaps) in their dispersion relation, where waves cannot propagate.
 Such unique properties have prompted engineers to explore their use in different applications like energy harvesting, seismic protection, frequency filtering, and wave guiding.
+Metamaterials are commonly designed through empirical trial-and-error, intuition, and computationally expensive topology optimizations.
+More recently, machine learning algorithms have shown significant promise in metamaterials’ design, but a lack of interpretability has limited the scope of these “black box” approaches.

 Active Researcher on the Project: